MIMSE Admissions | NC State IMSEI

 Graduate Admissions

-We accept applications from undergraduate majors in engineering. from an accredited college or university in an engineering or related discipline.
-The discipline does not have to be engineering, but it must have a strong engineering/mathematical curriculum.
+We accept applications from students who have earned undergraduate degrees in engineering or related disciplines from accredited colleges or universities.
+The discipline does not have to be engineering, but it must include a strong engineering or mathematical curriculum.
 You will need to have some experience in:

 • Mathematics (calculus)